Summary

 Aortic stenosis can be a serious and potentially life-threatening condition.
 Some of the possible complications include:

-- cardiomegaly (enlarged heart) – without treatment, the left ventricle may thicken and enlarge.
-This reduces the ventricle’s ability to pump blood
+- an enlarged heart (cardiomegaly) – without treatment, aortic stenosis can cause the left ventricle to thicken and enlarge.
+This reduces the ventricle’s ability to pump blood around the body.
+The heart enlarges to try to adapt to the increased pressure

 Treatment for aortic stenosis

-- monitoring – for asymptomatic or mild cases
+- monitoring or ‘watchful waiting’ for people without symptoms or mild cases

 - procedures or surgery to replace or repair the valve.